Powerful, durable, and well-respected among professionals. The rugged motor delivers exceptional performance. Great for buzz-style cuts.

-Expensive.
 Requires cleaning and oiling with every use.

 From the professional line by Wahl.
 Reliably sharp blades are easy to adjust and produce expert-looking results.
 Great for use on the scalp and for fading and tapering.

-A word of caution up front — using hair clippers is not always as easy as you may think, which means a good set of clippers is essential.
+Using hair clippers is not always as easy as you may think, which means a good set of clippers is essential.
 They will help you get an even crew cut and may even help you perfect a fade, so choose wisely — you may have to spend a bit more for these high-end products, although you will be saving a bundle by bypassing the barber.

 Rotary motor hair clippers are light, powerful, durable, and quiet.
 While on the pricey side, they are favored by professionals for their versatility and because they can be used all day without overheating.